driessene/acoustic_camera/readme.md

 - title - str: The title of the plot.
 - x_label - str: The X label of the plot.
 - y_label - str: The Y label of the plot.
 - num_points - int: The number of points per line.
-SHould match .shape[0] of incoming data if a matrix of length of the data if a vector.
+Should match .shape[0] of incoming data if a matrix of length of the data if a vector.
 - num_lines - int: The number of lines to draw.
-Should match .shape[0] of incoming data if a matrix, or simpily one if the data is a vector.
+Should match .shape[1] of incoming data if a matrix, or simply one if the data is a vector.
 - interval - float: The delay in seconds between frame updates.
-SHould match the period of data arrivals to the port (blocksize / samplerate)
+Should match the period of data arrivals to the port (blocksize / samplerate)
 - x_data - np.array: If provided, use this as the x-axis data component.
 If not provided, it is 0 to num_points.
 - x_extent - tuple: If provided, show this range on the x-axis by cropping
 - y_extent - tuple: If provided, show this range on the y-axis by cropping